 I want to say it was a Trident 80B, though I don’t remember 100%.

 In those days, I remember reading somewhere that U2 had recorded to tape at 15 ips with Dolby noise reduction, so we rented Dolby and did the same, which was supposed to be better for drums and base.
-The thing about tape was that you could choose from a variety of types and I remember liking Ampex 456.
+The thing about tape was that you could choose from a variety of types and I remember liking the Ampex 456.

 We were really influenced by Garbage.
 I thought Butch Vig was an amazing producer.
-There was also major UK influences, like Portishead, Massive Attack and Prodigy.
-DJ Shadow was important to us too.
-I should also add that for all the early Plumb records, I'd bring in a real DJ to do production work as the final part of every track.
+There were also major UK influences, like Portishead, Massive Attack and The Prodigy; DJ Shadow was important to us too.
+I should also add that for all the early Plumb records, I’d bring in a real DJ to do production work as the final part of every track.
 There was a guy called Ric Robbins who would come in with his turntables and just drop noises, samples and beats all over the track.
-Anytime you a DJ scratch or vinyl effect, those weren't samples.
+Anytime you hear a DJ scratch or vinyl effect, those weren’t samples.
 It was Rick playing it off the turntable.
 Even the drums that sound like breakbeats are being played off real vinyl, which is why they sound like that.
-I would play the song, he'd line up the tempo and drop in breaks and vocal samples.
-I even used him on some Natalie Imbruglia stuff.
+I would play the song, he’d line up the tempo and drop in breaks and vocal samples.
+I even used him on some Natalie Imbruglia stuff later.

 Wow, how unexpected.
 Well, since we’re talking about details, let’s look at some specific records on the Plumb album.
 Can you tell me about the opening sound on “Sober”.
 It sounds like a bass-heavy synth that’s being time-stretched.